radgrad/docusaurus2/docs/evaluation/111-f21-feedback.md

 This page contains feedback from approximately 55 students who completed the New Student Tutorial in ICS 111, Fall 2021.
 There were 204 students in ICS 111, so this represents a response rate of 27%.

-All responses are at least generally positive about RadGrad, and some are extremely positive.
-The responses provide evidence that RadGrad can achieve several important goals:

-* Improve student awareness of the breadth of topics that can be pursued through computer science;
-* Improve student awareness of community groups and other organizations related to their interests;
-* Provide a mechanism for them to plan out their undergraduate degree experience to integrate coursework and extracurricular activities in a synergistic manner;
-* The user interface and overall user experience (including the New Student Tutorial) were effective.

-Criticisms and suggestions for improvement in the system are highlighted in *italics*.
-The most common issues raised were:

-* Since both RadGrad and STAR involve degree planning, better integration between the two would be helpful.
-For example, some students wished that RadGrad could indicate/enforce prerequisites, required courses, and other degree plan components.
-* Some students reacted negatively to the amount of planning required to figure out an entire four year program and "complete" the Degree Plan with 100 points in all three myICE categories.
-* Students who are not planning to do a CS degree found the experience less relevant, although they still found the experience to be useful.
-(And several commented that they wished they had something similar for their major.)

 ## 111-F21-01